CGCookie/retopoflow/docs/v4/changelist.md

 - Fixed issue with creases when jumping straight to object mode
 - Fixed theme preferences being incorrectly saved in Blender 5.1 if exiting Blender while Retopoflow is active
 - Fixed silent error in console when using Relax on geometry without faces
+- Fixed issues with PolyPen attempting to knife when it should create a triangle

 ### 4.1.4